WPZS: Talk radio and oldies

 However, due to rising popularity of music on FM radio, ratings for the station dropped, and on September 6, 1982, WAYS changed formats to a hybrid news talk/adult contemporary format.
-WAYS would continue to simulcast Murphy's morning show, but much of the programming would come from ABC's Talkradio network.
+WAYS would continue to simulcast Murphy's morning show, but much of the programming would come from ABC Talkradio.
 WAYS was one of 24 affiliates carrying programming from KABC and KGO such as Michael Jackson, Dr. Irene Kassoria, Dr. Toni Grant and Owen Spann.
 John Kilgo's "Inside Sports" continued from 6 to 8 pm.
 The ratings continued to slide.

-On August 20, 1984, the station switched its call sign to WROQ (AM) and flipped back to Top 40.
+On August 20, 1984, the station switched its call sign to WROQ and flipped back to Top 40.
 It simulcast its sister station WROQ-FM in morning and afternoon drive times, while airing automated music in other time periods.
 In June 1986, it changed its calls to WAES (a phonetic version of the old call letters).
-It broadcast an oldies format, briefly bringing back its old "61 Big WAYS" moniker.
+Along with the new call sign came a brief return to its old "61 Big WAYS" moniker.
 Also, in September of that year, the Kaplans sold the stations for $13 million to CRB Broadcasting, which would then sell them to Adams Radio in July 1988, then to Tenore Broadcasting in March 1989.

 Adult standards and Z-Rock

-However, WAES failed to make much headway in the ratings, despite playing many of the songs it played in its heyday.
-It carried the satellite-delivered Oldies Channel format.
+However, WAES failed to make much headway in the ratings, despite playing many of the songs it played in its heyday via the satellite delivered Oldies Channel format.
 After 18 months, on June 27, 1988, WAES began airing the "AM Only" adult standards satellite format during the day, and talk show hosts Bruce Williams, Neil Myers and Larry King at night.

-It brought back the WROQ call letters on January 18, 1990.
+The station brought back the WROQ call letters on January 18, 1990.
 It began playing heavy metal rock, flipping to the Z-Rock network, and rebranded as "Q61".
 The hard rock format only lasted a year.

 Back to oldies

-On January 15, 1991, 610 AM became WGKL, and reverted to oldies after Adams Radio re-acquired the two stations.
+On January 18, 1991, 610 AM became WGKL, and reverted to oldies after Adams Radio re-acquired the two stations.
 WGKL aired the "Kool Gold" satellite format, while the FM aired its sister network "Pure Gold".

 In October of that year, the station became WAQS (another phonetic play on its old calls) while keeping the oldies format.
 The flip to oldies was part of a company-wide initiative where most of Adams' AM stations flipped to the format.
 However, this resulted in the bankruptcy of the company, with their stations being placed in receivership and being sold off one by one.